Measlyfoil/Lacrosse/README.md

 Lacrosse was a summer Olympic sport in 1904 and 1908 with teams from the U.S. (1904 only), Canada and Great Britain.
 Harvard beat Princeton 3-0 in the first college lacrosse tournament held in 1881 The first NCAA sponsored Men's Lacrosse Championship was held in 1971.
+Pro Football Hall of Famer Jim Brown of the Cleveland Browns played lacrosse for Syracuse University, and is also in the National Lacrosse Hall of Fame.